AnthonyAportela/lab_notebook/Collider_physics/HW_3/HW_3.md

+A repo on this hw can be found [here](https://github.com/AnthonyAportela/lab_notebook/tree/main/Collider_physics/HW_3).

 # 2. MadGraph Bhabha scattering $e^+e^- \to e^+e^-$ (20 points).
 The differential cross section for Bhabha scattering in QED in the high-energy limit can be written in terms of the Mandelstam variables $s = (p_1 + p_2)^2$, $t = (p_1-p_3)^2$, and $u = (p_1-p_4)^2$,